yayashn/shopify-juice/README.md

 You should do all development in the `src` folder.
 It will create a `build` folder which you should use for any native Shopify tasks such as using the Shopify-CLI.

-Here's an example of what your root directory should looks like:
+Here's an example of what your root directory should look like:

 <img width="154" alt="Screenshot 2023-08-23 at 10 41 49" src="https://github.com/yayashn/shopify-juice/assets/78495264/c3539372-7dd2-4256-a827-922ec1b329e2">